puppetlabs-toy-chest/puppetserver-memmeasure/README.md

 taken during individual scenario steps and a "results.json" file with the final test results - are written into an output directory.
 The name of the output directory can be controlled via configuration - see the [Options](#options) section for more details.
+The "results.json" file's name will be prefixed with the base name of the output directory.
+For example, if the output directory were "/home/user/my-test-output", the corresponding results file would be written to "/home/user/my-test-output/my-test-output-results.json".

 Log messages indicate the fully-qualified paths to each of the files that the tool writes.
-Some examples
+Some examples include:
-include:

 ~~~
 2016-06-20 17:35:18,433 INFO  [main] [p.core] Creating output dir for run: .../target/mem-measure